zyzhou3/zyzhou3.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Hi!
-I am a PhD student at Purdue ECE.
+I am a PhD student at Purdue ECE where I work with [David I. Inouye](https://www.davidinouye.com/).
 My research focuses on developing ML models, including conventional deep learning models and foundation models, that are robust to complex shifts in data and can adapt to various tasks, I have a track record of publishing in top conferences like ICLR and AISTATS, and industry research experience at Amazon and Bloomberg.